LDCKirkby/ProFAst/README.md

 ## Synopsis

-ProFAst is an astronomy tool based on the **ProFound** package suite developed by Aaron Robotham (https://github.com/asgr).
+ProFAst is an astronomy tool based on the **ProTools** package suite developed by Aaron Robotham (https://github.com/asgr).
 Designed to detect asteroids across multi-band astronomical images through key parameters that help distinguish an asteroid from other stationary points.
 ## Installation

 ### Getting R